Kong/kongponents/docs/components/table-view.md

   key: string
   /** visible column header text */
   label: string
-  /** in a nutshell, this property defines whether sort icon should be displayed next to the column header and whether the column header will emit sort event upon clicking on it */ sortable?: boolean
+  /** this property defines whether sort icon should be displayed next to the column header and whether the column header will emit sort event upon clicking on it */ sortable?: boolean
   /** allow toggling column visibility */
   hidable?: boolean